-5 Design rules It is important that designs conform to the following design rules to ensure clarity and correct processing.
-5.1 Design area The standard user cell has dimensions of 11.47 x 15.45 mm2.
+It is important that designs conform to the following design rules to ensure clarity and correct processing.

+5.1 DESIGN AREA

+The standard user cell has dimensions of 11.47 x 15.45 mm2.

+5.1.1 PHYSICAL DIE SIZE

-5.1.1 Physical die size The physical size of the dies you will receive is approximately 12.5 x 16.5 mm2.
-This area includes a border the CORNERSTONE team will add that contains alignment marks, metrology boxes etc. 5.2 GDS layers Each lithographic step in the fabrication process flow is identified by a specific GDS layer/s.
-These are as follows: Silicon Nitride Etch 1: 300 nm full etch to BOX - GDS Layer 203 (Light field): Drawn objects on this layer will be protected from the silicon nitride etch.
+The physical size of the dies you will receive is approximately 16.5 x 12.5 mm2.
+This area includes a border the CORNERSTONE team will add that contains alignment marks, metrology boxes etc. If you require specific physical die dimensions, for example if integration to a PCB is required, please specify the physical die dimensions you require in the online mask submission form you are required to complete as part of the submission process (see Section 8).

+5.2 GDS LAYERS

+Each lithographic step in the fabrication process flow is identified by a specific GDS layer/s.
+These are as follows:

+• Silicon Nitride Etch 1: 300 nm full etch to BOX - GDS Layer 203 (Light field): Drawn objects on this layer will be protected from the silicon nitride etch.
 Users should draw the waveguides and any other features to remain following the full silicon nitride etching.
-During fracturing processing, this will be translated into a pattern that defines 5 μ m wide trenches on either side of the waveguides drawn in GDS layer 203 (see Figure 1).
+During fracturing processing, this will be translated into a pattern that defines 5 μm wide trenches on either side of the waveguides drawn in GDS layer 203 (see Figure 1).